 Line 19.
 If the corporation is required to recapture any amount of previously claimed EOA Credit, Low-Income Housing Credit, Brownfields Credit or Historic Rehabilitation Credit, complete Schedule(s) H and/or H-2 and enter the result in line 19 of the return.
 Current year credits can then be used to offset the total excise due which will include the recapture amount.
-Also enter any installment sale tax due.

 Line 21: Economic Opportunity Area Credit.
-Enter the amount of Economic Opportunity Area Credit claimed this year from Schedule EOAC, line 16.
+Enter the amount of Economic Opportunity Area Credit claimed this year from Schedule EOAC, line 9.
 Enclose a completed Schedule EOAC to this return.
 For more information, contact the Massachusetts Office of Business Development at One Ashburton Place, Room 2101, Boston, MA 02108.